Eagle-Enterprises/Training-Environment/Blueprint_List.md

 **Description:**

 This Widget BP show the Pause Menu.
-Has a button to Continue, Reset (In Progress), and to Exit the Game.
+Has a button to Continue, Reset, and to Exit the Game.

 **Author:** Adam